JanNordskog/Greenhouse-2023/README.md

 ## Running the application

-To run our game engine, run the following command:
+To run our application, run the following command:

     mvn clean package javafx:run

 If this doesn't work you have to run GreenhouseGuiStarter first and then run controlpanelstarter

 ## Installing
-To install the `.jar` file that can be used for running our game engine, run the following command:
+To install the `.jar` file that can be used for running our application, run the following command:

     mvn clean install